discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Message>
 Despite being very common in pugs, this build is not meta!
 </Message>
-This build is also well known as "wheelchair", because it takes away any responsabilities from the team and carries hard.
+This build is also well known as "wheelchair", because it takes away any responsabilities from the team and carries hard, and should never be played unless you want to contribute to people becoming worse and worse.

 It provides permanent <Boon name="Quickness"/>, <Boon name="Regeneration"/>, <Boon name="Fury"/> and a decent amount of might.
 Exactly like the meta-counterpart it provides good offensive support via <Skill name="Bane Signet"/>.
 The main source of <Boon name="Quickness"/> is <Skill name="Restoring Reprieve"/> and <Skill name="Potent Haste"/>; <Skill name="Feel My Wrath"/> is optional.

 The heal firebrand heals with any symbols, dodges, <Boon name="Regeneration"/>, <Skill name="Restoring Reprieve"/>, and if necessary <Skill name="Bow of Truth"/>.
 If your group is unable to stay alive, you can swap out your offensive support (<Skill name="Bane Signet"/> and radience) to virtues for more heals.